Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Introduction

-As the bandwidth allocated to 6G in FR3 is limited—unlike the abundant bandwidth available in FR2—a natural solution is to exploit ultra-massive MIMO by deploying a very large number of antennas.
-This leads to the concept of \textit{extremely large aperture arrays (ELAAs)}.
-ELAA-assisted wireless communication is thus expected to become a cornerstone for implementing ISAC in FR3 band.
 We argue that, due to the large physical aperture and high antenna count of ELAAs, the conventional \textit{far-field} channel assumptions used in MIMO systems (such as those in the 5G FR1) no longer hold.
-Hence, it is imperative to investigate \textit{near-field} communication models and techniques.
-The distinct propagation characteristics in the near field will introduce new challenges and demand the development of novel transmission and reception techniques.
+Hence, it is imperative to investigate \textit{near-field} channel models and techniques.
+The distinct propagation characteristics in the near-field will introduce new challenges and demand the development of novel transmission and reception techniques.

 This paper explores the potential of FR3 in enabling efficient ISAC for 6G.
 Our contribution can be summarized as \begin{itemize} \item \textbf{FR3 spectrum for ISAC:} We discuss available spectrum and challenges, including co-channel interference with existing satellite services, and highlight the need for agile spectrum access and management techniques.